ezBastion/ezb_db/README.md

-# ezBastion DataBase access microservice.
+#  Database service (ezb_db)

-**ezb_db** is a *rest to sql* microservice.
-It was use by ezBastion modules to interact with the configuration DataBase.
+The DB service, is a CRUD interface between ezBastion nodes and your database.

 ## No drivers